Global Experiences in the School of Counseling

 - Geneva, Switzerland (2016): Students attended and presented at the European Branch of the American Counseling Association Conference.
 Site visits included attending visits to the WHO, ICRC, UNHCR.

 - Rome and Milan, Italy (2015): Students attended and presented at the European Branch of the American Counseling Association Conference.
 Focus focused on integrating spirituality and faith into counseling with talks by the Lay Center.

 - Landstuhl, Ramstein, Heidelberg, Wiesbaden, Germany (2012-2014): Students attended and presented at the European Branch of the American Counseling Association Conference.
-The focus of all site visits was on deployed military and dependent’s mental health.
+The focus of all site visits was on deployed military and their dependent’s mental health.